-- Allow students to create the trait display.
-As you introduce each trait, ask students to take notes of the main points involved with each.
-If you introduce a trait each day for six days, then on the seventh day, divide the class into six groups to create a rough draft poster of that groupís trait.
-Allow them to choose from a variety of decorative options (or simply provide poster board and markers), then have groups present the displays one at a time.
+Allow students to create the trait display.
+As you introduce each trait, ask students to take notes on the main points involved with each.
+If you introduce a trait each day for six days, then on the seventh day, pide the class into six groups and assign one trait to each group.
+Have each group create a poster for the assigned trait.
+Allow them to choose from a variety of decorative options (or simply provide poster board and markers), then have groups present their displays one at a time.
 Hang the finished products to help students remember the basics of the traits.
-If students mention later in the year that they want to add to the display, thatís great!
+If students mention later in the year that they want to add to the display, that’s great!

 If your school has emphasized 6-trait writing for several years, you might want to try a 6-traits tag-team review!
 Using six colorful poster boards, write a trait on each and place the posters at six different stations in the classroom.
-Ask students to form groups, one group for each station.
+Ask students to form six groups, placing one group at each station.
 Set a timer for two minutes.
-Ask students to list as many main points as they can for the trait at their first station.
+Ask each group of students to list as many main points as they can for the trait at their first station.
 As the time runs out, have students rotate to the next station.
 For each station after the first, set the timer for one minute.
 Continue until all groups have visited each trait station.
 Collect the posters as a pre-assessment piece.
-Youíll know what theyíre missing right away and can address those specific gaps as you review the traits.
+You’ll know what they’re missing right away and can address those specific gaps as you review the traits.

 West Vigo Middle School (Terre Haute, IN) teacher Melanie Beaver utilized a shelf to display her 6 Traits with backpacks and objects to visually remind students of the significant lessons and skills.

 For something simple, try my Traits of Writing poster.
-It comes conveniently folded for storage but, The Literacy Store can easily be laminated to make it last.
+It comes conveniently folded for storage but can easily be laminated to make it last.
 Hang it up in your classroom writing center or display it on a wall where students can refer to it for the trait words and icons.
-The Smekensí icons act as triggers for the main points of each trait.
+The Smekens’ icons act as triggers for the main points of each trait.